Afghan aid auditor accuses State, USAID of withholding info

 “It is now evident that offices and staff who have cooperated with similar requests in the past were being silenced or overruled by officials opposed to SIGAR’s independent oversight,” Sopko wrote.

+The State Department said both it and USAID remain committed to assisting SIGAR’s mission and would respond to the watchdog’s allegations.
+But the department said it “had concerns about how some of SIGAR’s requests for information relate to their statutory jurisdiction.”

+The department said it had responded to a SIGAR complaint in April by pointing out that much of the information it was requesting was already being provided to Congress and an internal review of Afghanistan policy being conducted by all agencies in the administration.

-State Department spokesman Ned Price did not have a direct response to the allegations in the letters but voiced the administration’s unhappiness with the last report, which concluded that the withdrawal had been poorly managed and that the collapse of the Afghan government and military had not been correctly predicted.
+State Department spokesman Ned Price did not have a direct response to the allegations in Sopko’s letters but voiced the administration’s unhappiness with SIGAR’s last report, which concluded that the withdrawal had been poorly managed and that the collapse of the Afghan government and military had not been correctly predicted.

 “Our view is that the report does not reflect the consensus view of the State Department or the U.S. government,” Price told reporters.
 “Many parts of the U.S. government, including the State Department, have unique insights and developments in Afghanistan last year that were not captured in the report and we don’t concur with many aspects of the report.”